-In western culture and law a marriage is defined more or less the same way.
+In western culture and law, marriage is defined more or less the same way.
 Using Canada as an example, marriage is defined as, "The lawful union of two persons to the exclusion of all others."
-Consequently from a legal perspective, forming a romantic union ( especially a sexual union ) with anyone other than your husband or wife is considered to be adultery, and that forms legal grounds upon which to grant divorce.
+Consequently from a legal perspective, forming a romantic union ( especially a sexual union ) with anyone other than your husband or wife is considered to be adultery, which is legal grounds for divorce.
 So right away there are ethical problems.

 In addition to the legal problems associated with using polyamory to spice-up traditional western marriages, there are often religious ones, the most common of which is some sort of pledge to the Judeo Christian God to abide by the rules of marriage approved of by the church.
 Breaking this covenant clearly represents a serious ethical compromise of a theological nature.

-But even if we dismiss the legal and theological problems, there's still the common situation that affairs that take place during monogamous relationships of any kind ( including common-law ) often happen in secret.
+Adding to the problems above, there's also the secrecy that often accompanies affairs that take place during monogamous relationships of any kind ( including common-law ).
 This adds a layer of lies and deceit to an already ethically compromised situation.

 Unfortunately the problems don't just end there.
 Even when there is no deceit, there is a significant inequality of status between a married couple and whomever they decide to bolt-on to their relationship.
 In essence they are simply using others as disposable sex toys who can be discarded without consequence when they're tired of them.
 This hardly seems fair or equitable and therefore cannot justifiably be seen as ethical.

-But what if the person being used is OK with it?
+But what if the person being used is okay with it?
 Unfortunately that still doesn't alleviate the ethical problems.
-Inequality still exists, and adultery is still hypocritical whether everyone agrees or not.
-Both of these things violate the spirit of polyamory.
-Therefore using polyamory to prop-up a boring monogamous marriage isn't the most ethical way to resolve the issues.
+Inequality still exists, and adultery is hypocritical whether those participating in it are agreeable to it or not.

 What then are those who have found themselves in this situation supposed to do?
-Logically, to relieve the hypocrisy, the thing to do is to get a divorce and work out an equitable contract between everyone involved.
+Logically, to relieve the hypocrisy, the solution is to get a divorce and work out an equitable contract between everyone involved.